 Our artist Anastasia Douka has drawn some 90 sherds complementing the ones drawn in previous seasons so that we now have most of the pottery drawings needed for final publication.

 Conor Trainor, responsible for the study of Sikyonian fabrics, has focused on the fabric analysis of diagnostic sherds collected in the survey in order to achieve a finer resolution and better understanding of the Sikyonian fabric groups established in previous seasons.
-Amphora pieces are particularly significant in this regard and their analysis was done by Leticia Rodriguez with Conor's guidance.
-In addition, the shape diagnostic sherds from SP82, mostly prehistoric and Frankish to early Ottoman, have been fabric indexed.
-The problem with the fabrics observed in the Sikyonian plateau is their homogeneity since more than 3/4 of the sherds which we collected (some 140,000 pieces) occur in one local fabric family, of coarse silicate nature.
-Petrographic analysis showed that this coarse silicate fabric is a mixture of marl and possibly terra rossa clays with mostly quartz, lime and chert inclusions.
+Amphora pieces are particularly significant in this regard and their analysis was done by Leticia Rodriguez with Trainor's guidance.
+In addition, the shape diagnostic sherds from SP82, mostly prehistoric and Frankish to Early Ottoman, have been fabric indexed.
+The problem with the fabrics observed in the Sikyonian plateau is their homogeneity since more than three quarters of the sherds which we collected (some 140,000 pieces) occur in one local fabric family, of coarse silicate nature.
+Petrographic analysis showed that this coarse silicate fabric is a mixture of marl and possibly terra rossa clays with mostly quartz, lime, and chert inclusions.
 The challenge of analyzing the ceramic fabrics from the area of the Sikyon plateau therefore became to see if we could spot fluctuations in the composition, firing or levigation of the pastes and if so, what these fluctuations might be able to tell us.
-The study of 335 index sherds has produced a preliminary chart of properties (firing, paste features, hardness, texture and density, surface texture, inclusion size and color/texture etc.) by functional category (storage, table, cooking etc) and chronological period (Hellenistic, Early Roman, Middle Roman, Late Roman, Ottoman/early modern).
+The study of 335 index sherds has produced a preliminary chart of properties (firing, paste features, hardness, texture and density, surface texture, inclusion size, color/texture etc.) by functional category (storage, table, cooking etc) and chronological period (Hellenistic, Early Roman, Middle Roman, Late Roman, Ottoman/Early Modern).
 Of the 141 diagnostic amphora pieces examined, more than half appear to be local or regional, with the majority of local examples coming from the south plateau indicating their likely place of production.
 Finally the examination of prehistoric sherds from SP82 has showed the use of local clays and minerals as early as the Middle Neolithic period.